function61/varasto/docs/guide_setting-up-local-fs.md

 Varasto already implements these!
 You'd pay the overhead twice and get additional complexity without gaining anything.

+!!! tip
+    Varasto builds safety on top of unsafe filesystems.

 More details for nerds
 ----------------------